wc0sby/advanced-react-router-practice/README.md

 * Do Not use the instructions as your guide for what code to type, use the reference guide project (address book)

 ### App.js
-* Import BrowserHistory and Route from react-router-dom
+* Import BrowserRouter and Route from react-router-dom
 * Import components needed
 * Create the appropriate routes `{/* PUT YOUR ROUTES HERE */}`